Laser-written vapor cells for chip-scale atomic sensing and spectroscopy: Atomic sensing with LWVCs

 \subsection{Saturated absorption spectroscopy}

-As shown in Fig. \ref{fig:ExpSetup}(top), we perform SAS by sending \SI{1}{\milli\watt} of a linearly-polarized \SI{795}{\nano\meter} laser beam (Toptica DL100), tunable around the Rb D1 transition, through the laser-written channel, retro-reflecting with a planar mirror, and detecting the transmitted light with a \SI{150}{\mega\hertz} amplified photodetector.
+As shown in Fig. \ref{fig:ExpSetup} (top), we perform SAS by sending \SI{1}{\milli\watt} of a linearly-polarized \SI{795}{\nano\meter} laser beam (Toptica DL100), tunable around the Rb D1 transition, through the laser-written channel, retro-reflecting with a planar mirror, and detecting the transmitted light with a \SI{150}{\mega\hertz} amplified photodetector.
 A quarter-wave plate before the mirror flips the polarization between the two passes.
 The laser current is modulated at \SI{20}{\mega\hertz} to produce frequency modulation (FM) of the probe, and the detected photocurrent is demodulated to recover an error signal proportional to the derivative with respect to frequency of the transmission.
 The same technique is simultaneously applied, with the same laser power, to obtain the error signal from a commercial Rb cell with no buffer gas and a \SI{71.8}{\milli\meter} internal length (not shown in Fig. \ref{fig:ExpSetup}).
-Fig. \ref{fig:SAS} shows SAS spectra for both the LWVC and the conventional reference cell.
+Fig. \ref{fig:SAS} shows SAS spectra for both the LWVC stabilized at 70 $^{\circ}$C and the conventional reference cell at room temperature.
 These resolve all sub-Doppler and crossover resonances for both $^{85}$Rb and $^{87}$Rb isotopes.
-With the LWVC stabilized at 70 $^{\circ}$C, we obtain a signal-to-noise ratio (SNR) comparable to that obtained with the conventional cell at room temperature.
 We note that the SAS features (the narrow absorption dips) are, due to pressure broadening, about ten times broader than the natural linewidth.
 A lower buffer gas pressure, either by sealing in vacuum or by further gettering by the dispenser material, can be expected to reduce this width and give a corresponding boost in SNR.